 Meanwhile, our Michigan Auto Law attorneys are now working with a core group of laws firms from around the country.
 These law firms are developing a committee to litigate these very serious fluoroquinolones cases.
 We have an epidemiologist and medical professionals on our legal team, and the law firms we are working with are prepared to go toe-to-toe with the deep pocketed drug companies and negligent doctors who are causing these serious injuries by prescribing this dangerous medication.

-If you are a Michigan resident and have questions about Fluoroquinolones, feel free to call us at 800-777-0028; we have attorneys on hand who are here to answer all of your questions, at no charge.
+If you have questions about Fluoroquinolones, feel free to call us at 800-777-0028; we can put you in touch with a lawyer who can answer your questions.